hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02c-Multimedia.md

     + displaying all the subtitles/captions at once
     + making an app for creating on the fly subtitles/captions
     + etc.
-  + sync guitar tablatures and music score with a video
+  + sync guitar tablatures and music score w/ a video
     + JavaScript code listens to the `ontimeupdate` event while the video is playing
     + the `currentTime` property: knowing exactly where we are in the video
     + an external library to render in an HTML5 canvas the bars corresponding to the current video explanations